You are here

 Team-Based Care Toolkit

-This toolkit shares best practices and real-life examples of successful team-based clinical care models that include internal medicine physicians working with Nurse Practitioners (NPs) and Physician Assistants (Associate, PAs) and other members of the clinical care team.
+This toolkit shares best practices and real-life examples of successful team-based clinical care models that include internal medicine physicians working with Nurse Practitioners (NPs) and Physician Assistants (PAs) and other members of the clinical care team.
 The resources below can help you foster productive and purposeful internal medicine teams.